o-th/SrcQuery/README.md

 ## [src](https://github.com/isteinbrook/SrcSrvQuery/tree/master/src) breakdown
 This is a breakdown of the files found in [src](https://github.com/isteinbrook/SrcSrvQuery/tree/master/src).
 ### [query.php](https://github.com/isteinbrook/SrcSrvQuery/blob/master/src/query.php)
-Create a php file that will act as your query file, this will query and interpret the data and returned usable outputs, the src files use named the file 'query.php`
+Create a php file that will act as your query file, this will query and interpret the data and returned usable outputs, the src files use have named this file 'query.php`

 ```
 <?php